pierreaubert/autoEQ/BUILD.md

 # AutoEQ Cross-Platform Build Guide

-This guide explains how to build AutoEQ binaries for macOS, Linux, and Windows platforms.
+This guide explains how to build AutoEQ CLI tools for macOS, Linux, and Windows platforms.
-It is for developper only.
+It is for developers only.
 The [README](README.md) contains a simpler way to install the software.

-If you are not a developper, use the app which is available on GitHub.
+**Note:** For the desktop application build instructions, see [autoeq-app](https://github.com/pierreaubert/autoeq-app).

 ## Quick Start